 Talking to a few of them he found out they had a hard time in potty training their children.
 The pastor found some good training materials on potty training and sent an invitation to the young couples in the area.

 Over 30 couples showed up for this training.
 From that group over 10 families joined the church because they had a program set for couples with infant children.

 Their vision was to reach young couples with infants.
 They focused all their programs on this group.
 Of course others were welcome to attend this church.

-To start this process, the first thing that needs to be established is a church assimilation process that helps to keep people coming back.
+To keep the guests coming back, the first thing that needs to be setup is a church assimilation process that helps to keep people coming back.